How to Measure Brand Awareness [Methods and Metrics]

 Organic traffic isn’t driven by paid advertising efforts.
 Instead, it comes from a collection of web pages that get indexed in search results.
 Your rankings on search engines show how well-known your brand is to consumers.

 Most online experiences (68 percent) start on a search engine.
 This means that when consumers search for brands, they turn to Google.
-So, brands must appear in search engine results to gain recognition with consumers.
+So, companies must appear in search engine results to gain recognition with consumers.

 You can measure brand awareness using organic search traffic metrics.
 The best way to do this is to compare organic versus paid search traffic.
 A higher percentage of organic search traffic means better brand awareness.